TorosFanny/website/posts/scala-syntax.md

 I’m studying a bit of Scala.
 I find the syntax even more amusing than the rest of the language:

-> In the expression '1 :: twoThree', :: is a method of its right operand, the
+> In the expression `1 :: twoThree`, :: is a method of its right operand, the
 > list, twoThree.
 You might suspect there’s something amiss with the
 > associativity of the :: method, but it is actually a simple rule to remember:
 > If a method is used in operator notation, such as a * b, the method is invoked